 Immerse yourself in the forest on some of the most scenic and rugged trails in the Lower Peninsula.
 Trek out for a few hours on the Towerman’s Watch Pathway or pack up all your gear and tackle the Shinglemill Pathway.
+Hardcore cyclists will want to visit the 80+ mile High Country Pathway, the only “Epic” recognized trail in Michigan according to the International Mountain Bike Association.
 Hiking, biking and equestrian use (on designated trails) are all permitted.

 HUNTING & FISHING

 A sportsman’s paradise, The Pigeon has ample opportunities for hunters and anglers alike.
 Grouse and deer are popular game and acre upon acre of state land leaves room for everyone.
 Several lakes are stocked with trout each season, but pay close attention to bait and size restrictions.
 Be sure to check with the DNR office for more information.